AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * featureMatrix: Matrix containing all data.

 * saveTables: Set whether or not the forward propagation table and z table is stored in the model.

+* doNotDropoutNeurons: Set whether or not to dropout neurons during forward propagation.

 ### Returns: